Which kind mining labor accommodation camp buildings is your best choice

 General recommendations for mine labour camp

-Medium-term (10-20 Years): Expandable container housing or flat pack portable cabin.
+Medium-term (10-20 Years): Expandable container housing or flat-pack portable cabin.

-Long-Term/Permanent (50+ Years): Permanent Modular Construction (PMC)
+Long-Term/Permanent (50+ Years): Permanent Modular Construction, volumetric modular building

 Mixed mine camps: the best solution, with PMCs for core administrative/recreational facilities and long-term senior staff, and expandable containers and flat pack porta cabin for general staff, short-term contractors, or auxiliary buildings.